Posted on November 9, 2014 in Addiction

 Love, Sex Addiction at Root of Many Substance Use Disorders

 Adriana knew deep down she had a drinking problem but didn’t know exactly how it had gotten so bad.
 She had liked drinking since high school, but for a long time, she could take it or leave it.
 It had started out as a weekend thing, but as work life and relationships—oh, the craziness of relationships—had evolved, she’d somehow stepped up to drinking on weeknights.
 Then every night.
 Finally, her drinking had gotten so bad that she was regularly going into work the next day still drunk from the night before.
 She’d lost her job.
-Her family had intervened on her, which was how she’d found herself in rehab the first time.
+Her family had intervened on her, which was how she’d found herself in rehab for alcoholism the first time.

 It wasn’t until her third rehab stint that it started to take, that she finally began to take her health and sobriety seriously.
 She knew she was on the verge of losing everything if she didn’t stop drinking.
 And it wasn’t until this rehab that she confronted the fact that she had more than just an addiction to drinking; she had an addiction to romantic relationships—the toxic kind.